 Councillor E O’Boyle referred to Minute No. 189/10 (Motion C – Councillor O Morgan) –

 He did not agree that the Minute had been reported correctly.
 He said Councillor S Bellew’s comment was inappropriate and incorrect and asked for it to be removed.
 It was a slight on Councillor O Morgan and his presentation of the Motion.
-Cathaoirleach, Councillor C Keelan pointed out that Councillor Bellew did say what had been recorded in the minute.
-He wondered why Councillor O’Boyle had not engaged with Councillor Bellew on the night in question.
+Cathaoirleach, Councillor C Keelan pointed out that Councillor S Bellew did say what had been recorded in the minute.
+He wondered why Councillor E O’Boyle had not engaged with Councillor S Bellew on the night in question.
 On the proposition of Councillor K Meenan and seconded by Councillor J Ryan, it was agreed that Minute No. 189/10 would stand as recorded and that Councillor E O’Boyle’s objection to Councillor Bellew’s comment would be recorded in the minutes of tonight’s meeting.

 Cathaoirleach, Councillor C Keelan referred to Minute No. 174/10 –

 He asked if there was any progress regarding the restoration works at the former Queens Building, Earl Street.
 Catherine Duff, Town Engineer advised that the Council met with Ulster Bank who is the current owner and they discussed litter and anti social behaviour.
 The building is now up for sale and it is likely that the hoarding will remain until a new owner is in place.
 In the meantime the current owner is willing to make the hoarding less intrusive.
 Councillor E O’Boyle said the hoarding is an eye sore in the centre of the Town.
 He asked if the Council has powers to compel the owner of a building to carry out works.
 Catherine Duff, Town Engineer advised that the building is not dangerous so the Council cannot make the owner carry out any works.
-The hoarding extends over the public footpath so the owner has agreed to change the hoarding so that our machine will be able to get in to lift the litter.
+The hoarding extends over the public footpath so the owner has agreed to change the hoarding so that our sweeping machine will be able to get in to lift the litter.

-Councillor E O’Boyle referred to Minute No. 190/10 (Notice of Motion 2) – Councillor E O’Boyle asked if the Dangerous Building Notice served on the owner of the Frontier Bar affected the protected status of the building.
+Councillor E O’Boyle referred to Minute No. 190/10 (Notice of Motion 2)

+Councillor E O’Boyle asked if the Dangerous Building Notice served on the owner of the Frontier Bar affected the protected status of the building.
 Catherine Duff Town Engineer advised that the Notice does not diminish its protected status.
 She advised that a number of Technical/Conservation reports were submitted recently to DTC in relation to the restoration works.
 She referred to Ursula Conlon’s report dated 27th September 2010 which had just been circulated to the Members in response to Councillor O’Boyle’s Notice of Question (3) (item 21 on the agenda).
 Frank Pentony, Town Clerk confirmed that the building is not dangerous.
 The building is a protected structure so any works will require planning permission.
 The Local Authority has no powers to go in and carry out the works.

 Councillor M Butler referred to Minute No. 177/10 –

 Frank Pentony, Town Clerk advised that there has been no response to date from ESB Networks and that he will follow up same.
 Councillor E O’Boyle wanted clarification as to who should be contacted when public lighting is not working and Catherine Duff Town Engineer advised that it should be reported to the Town Council who will then refer onto Airtricity.
-She advised that there are 2 contracts, Energia look after supply and Airtricity look after maintenance.
+She advised that there are 2 contractsin place in relation to public lighting, Energia look after supply and Airtricity look after maintenance.

 ___________________________________________________________________